The No. 1 Sign There's a Snake in Your Kitchen

 Here's how to tell a snake is in your kitchen.

-"Young snakes, and other small snakes, can be nearly impossible to locate in a kitchen," Amanda Takiguchi, a veterinarian and founder of Trending Breeds, tells Best Life.
+"Young snakes, and other small snakes, can be nearly impossible to locate in a kitchen," a veterinarian tells Best Life.
 "However, consider looking near any warmer area of the kitchen."
 (Remember, if they're in your house, they're looking for warmth.)

 But the number-one way to spot a snake in this part of the house is to keep an eye out for the most obvious signs: snake droppings (which look like this) or shedded skin (a bit easier to spot, this is a paper-thin exoskeleton in snake form).
 These are bodily functions that snakes can't help, so they're the clearest indicator that a pest is hiding in your kitchen.